Aesthetics: Modern and contemporary

 Romanticist thought emphasized artistic originality, creativity, and the expression of profound feelings, as formulated in the works of J. W. von Goethe (1749–1832), William Wordsworth (1770–1850), and Samuel Taylor Coleridge (1772–1834).
 It saw artworks as products of human genius that defy rule-based understanding.
 This school of thought inspired the theory of expressionism, which asserts that the primary function of art is to communicate emotions and other mental states.
 It was examined by thinkers such as Leo Tolstoy (1828–1910), Benedetto Croce (1866–1952), and R. G. Collingwood (1889–1943).
 Intentionalism, a closely related position, focuses on the author's intent as the source of meaning of artworks.
 Monroe Beardsley (1915–1985) opposed this view, arguing that meaning is not fixed by private intentions.
 Sigmund Freud (1856–1939) and Carl Jung (1875–1961) interpreted art through a psychoanalytic perspective as expressions of the unconscious, an approach also later explored by Richard Wollheim (1923–2005).

 In the late 19th and early 20th centuries, aestheticism became a prominent view in English-speaking philosophy.
 For example, Walter Pater (1839–1894) and Oscar Wilde (1854–1900) proposed that art is an end in itself without an ulterior purpose.
 Pragmatists rejected this outlook and the idea that aesthetic experience is disinterested.
-For instance, John Dewey (1859–1952) proposed that the value of art lies in the unique experiences it provides, which can lead to individual and societal improvements.
+For instance, John Dewey (1859–1952) proposed in his 1934 book Art as Experience that the value of art lies in the unique experiences it provides, which can lead to individual and societal improvements.
 Formalism became another influential theory of art in the early 20th century.
 It dismisses the focus on expressive and representational aspects and argues instead that artworks are defined by formal features, like the arrangement of perceptual qualities.
 Clive Bell (1881–1964), a major proponent of this view, termed this arrangement "significant form".